 The new Outdoor Water Solutions Catfish Trap is in!
-This trap uses high grade galvanized wire, not found in other leading brands, and is able to stand up to the toughest catfish while also resisting the harshest of environmental conditions.
+This trap is able to stand up to the toughest catfish while also resisting the harshest of environmental conditions.
 Comes completely rust and maintenance free.
-This unique trap catches catfish by baiting them into a three door system that prevents them from escaping.
+This unique trap catches catfish by baiting them into a three cone funnel system that prevents them from escaping.
 Any type of catfish bait placed in a cheesecloth or pantyhose works.

 - Also works with “Rough” fish

 Nothing is more relaxing than enjoying a pleasant afternoon around the pond or lake.
 You can find many activities to do when you’re enjoying the outdoors, such as fishing.
 Whether it’s with your friends or family, you can have many hours of fishing fun.
 However, if the fish are just not taking the bait, it can also be frustrating.
 One of the things that you can consider using is a pond trap.
 When it comes to using a pond trap, it’s essential to know which traps work best for certain types of fish.
 Let’s go over the differences between these pond traps.

 What is the purpose of a pond trap?
 Well, a pond trap can be used any time to catch fish.
 Many people use pond traps when they’re having trouble catching fish with traditional rods and reels.
 A pond trap can catch fish much faster if you use the correct bait.
 Moreover, it’s also essential that you use the correct type of pond trap for the right kind of fish.
 If you don’t use the proper pond trap, the fish could escape and swim away.